kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 The user can define a CEL expression to determine whether a request needs to dispatched to the authz webhook for which the expression has been defined.
-The user would have access to a `request` variable containing a `SubjectAccessReview` object in the version specified by `subjectAccessReviewVersion`.
+The user would have access to a `request` variable containing a `SubjectAccessReview` object in the `v1` version.
+If the version specified by `subjectAccessReviewVersion` in the request variable is `v1beta1`, the contents would be converted to the `v1` version before evaluating the CEL expression.

 When no matchConditions are satisfied for a request, the webhook would be skipped.
 In such situations, the decision is logged in the audit log with the `authorization.k8s.io/webhook-skipped` annotation.
 Benefit of this is that resource and user info will also be logged.

 The code path for enabling the above will only be triggered if the feature flag is enabled while the feature is in alpha and beta.